SamarHarbieh/equitick-frontend/front/README.md

 Equiticks Financials is a project that allows user to register/login to the application, and will list all the trades of the logged in user.
 The logged in user can also add more trades(deals), and filter the trades by deal.

-When an ADMIN is logged in, they can see the list of trades of all users and filter them by deal number.
+When an ADMIN is logged in, he/she can see the list of trades of all users and filter them by deal and/or login.

 ### Setup